Sailor Mercury

 Sailor Mercury is the first Sailor Guardian to be discovered by Sailor Moon.
 She serves as the "brains" of the group, as she is highly intelligent and can also use a supercomputer to collect useful information in battles.
-She possesses powers associated with water and ice.
+She possesses powers associated with water in all of its forms, including ice.

-Aside from the main body of the Sailor Moon series, Ami features in her own short story in the manga, Ami's First Love.
-Originally published in volume fourteen of the manga, this was the only of three "Exam Battle" stories to be made into a special for the anime which makes her one of the most recognizable and popular characters in the series.
+Aside from the main body of the Sailor Moon series, Ami features in her own short story in the manga Ami's First Love.
+Originally published in volume fourteen of the manga, this was the only one of three "Exam Battle" stories to be made into a special for the anime which makes her one of the most recognizable and popular characters in the series.
 A number of image songs mentioning Ami's character have been released as well, including the contents of three different 3-inch CD singles.